 After the process is finished, you can leave your email address to receive news and updates.
 Note that handing over your email is optional, unlike other antivirus products that outright demand this information.

 The Trend Micro review continues with the way the software looks and feels.

-If you like minimalistic user interface, you’re gonna love Trend Micro.
-The main screen has 4 buttons that give you access to most of the software’s features.
+If you like a minimalistic user interface, you’re gonna love Trend Micro.
+The main screen has four buttons that give you access to most of the software’s features.
 There is a big button right in the center to help you do scans of your device.

 Simple and clean.

 On the main screen, you will find a shortcut to the Settings menu, as well as a quick button that gets you a security report of your device.

 The Device tab displays all the Trend Micro security settings of your PC.
 You can take a glance at how those settings are configured, run a PC Health Checkup to optimize your machine, or choose another device to be protected with Trend Micro.